Undergraduate Certificate in Polysomnography

 Listed Clinical Sites are:

-Central New Jersey – The Sleep Center of Capital Health
+Central New Jersey - The Center for Sleep Medicine at Capital Health, Hamilton, NJ

-Eastern Virginia – Eastern Virginia Medical School (Contract Pending)
+Eastern Virginia - Eastern Virginia Medical School Norfolk, VA

 Undergraduate Certificate in Polysomnography Credit Distribution